webbjj/clustertools/docs/source/analysis.rst

 >>> trh=half_mass_relaxation_time(cluster)

-When called externally, no variables within `cluster` are set.
+When called externally, cluster.trh is not set.

 Some functions, including ``mass_function`` and ``eta_function`` can be applied to only a sub-population of the cluster.
 They have an array of input parameters that allow for only certain stars to be used.
 For example, to measure the mass function of stars between 0.1 and 0.8 Msun within the cluster's half-mass radius one can call: